tmst/ZodbDemo/README.md

 You have two forms.
 One to edit the leaves.
 One to login.

 There are 4 templates.
 The layout gives the overall appearance.
 There is a home page tempjlate, a leaf template  with a link to a protected view.
-Maybe the protected view  allows editing the leaf.
 And a tabs template.

 There is a layout.py file.
 It includes a layout object.
 And within the layout there can be two viewlets.
 One to show a protected view.
-Proably for editing leaves.
 And one to show actions.

 The following files are included.